joakimstenhammar/molsim/CONTRIBUTING.md

 ```sh
 git commit -m "<YOUR-MESSAGE>"
 ```
 The advantage of chopping all changes into smaller chunks of code is the option to revert individual commits.
-In addition it enhances the transparency of what you do and others can better follow your changes.
+In addition, it enhances the transparency of what you do and others can better follow your changes.
 Whenever you stop working on your branch, you should always push your commits in order to upload them.
 ```sh
 git push
 ```